 After spending some more time wandering around and taking pictures, we called it a day and headed out.
 But it reminded me that there are so many things to see and do on my doorstep and even though work is hectic, there is always something fun and interesting to do a short drive away.

-Somerset Lavender Farm have a website giving you directions and opening times.
+Visit Somerset Lavender Farm’s website for opening and closing times.
 Generally, the farm is open from May through September from 10am – 5pm.